 Fluid and free swings are the result of being 100% committed to your shot and target, as well as being confident in your ability to execute a solid shot.
 Begin to pay closer attention to your Inner Caddy chatter as you prepare for your shots to determine whether or not your thoughts are aligned with an expectation of success.
 To experience more freedom in your swing, free your mind of what if’s, worst case scenarios, memories of past mistakes, or worries about the future before you address the ball.

-For more information on my private and group coaching sessions, or self-study products, please contact me at 239-431-6810.
+For more information on my private and group coaching sessions, or self-study products, please CONTACT ME.
 It’s time for you to PLAY GREAT!